williamouyang/okta.github.io/_source/_docs/how-to/updating_saml_cert.md

 Although unlikely, if your ISV does not accept the SHA256 certificate, you can revert the procedure to use a SHA1 certificate.

+For information on using the Postman REST API test client for these steps, see [API Test Client](http://developer.okta.com/docs/api/getting_started/api_test_client.html).

 #### Step 1 – List your apps and get the app id, name, and label for each app to update.

-Use the [List Apps](http://developer.okta.com/docs/api/resources/apps.html#list-applications) to return a list of all apps.
+Use the [List Apps API](http://developer.okta.com/docs/api/resources/apps.html#list-applications) to return a list of all apps.

 For each app to update, collect the `id`, `name`, and `label` elements.